MatW3B/b_app/README.md

-# pai2020

-Project for "Programming internet applications" in winter semester 2019/2020.

 The goal was to use node and angular frameworks with mongoDB database to create a primitive banking app.
 Functionality:
 * account creating